gsinclair/lbt/DEVELOPMENT.md

     CTRL dump-state filename.txt

 This would be a good way to give the user the ability to exercise some control over things without greatly expanding the number of tokens used.

+## Simplemath improvements via lpeg

+Hopefully I can use lpeg to recognise 'words' without needing spaces.
+For example, 'int_0^infty frac 1 x \, dx' should be able to pick up the 'int' and the 'infty'.